dh-notes/pandoc-workflow/pandoctut.md

 ---
 ```

+Recall that a `|` flag tells Pandoc to interpret line breaks as written, so that the two author's names appear on separate lines.

-Thus a file with the YAML metadata header as written above and the compile command `$ pandoc -S project.md -o project.docx` would produce the same results.
+Thus a file with the YAML metadata header written as above and compiled with the command `$ pandoc -S project.md -o project.docx` would produce the same results as a file with a simple title block and the command `$ pandoc -S --biblio project.bib project.md -o project.docx`.
+Experiment with both: the choice is up to the user's preference.

 ## Changing citation styles